davidxmoody/professorp.co.uk/src/documents/activities/bookmark/index.html.md

 1. Click on the picture to download the image
 2. Print it out on good quality photo paper
 3. Stick it onto card and cut it out

-### Signed & Dedicated Bookmarks

-Send me your bookmark in a stamped addressed envelope.
-I'll sign and dedicate it to you free of charge!